 Please be advised that when you choose the B.F.A. in Graphic Design offered by the Graphic Design Program in the College of Architecture, Design and Construction, your progress toward graduation is dependent upon the structure of the curriculum for that degree.
 The B.F.A. in Graphic Design Degree requires a large number of studio courses, and the design of the curriculum is highly sequential in nature.
-This may mean that your graduation date will not necessarily correspond only to the number of credits you have left to complete.
-Your graduation date also will be controlled by the curriculum of the degree you have selected.
-For example, you may need only 60 credit hours to graduate and with a normal 15 credit hour load per semester you would be able to graduate in four semesters.
-However, it is very possible that because of the degree you have selected, you may be required to take five classes, and those classes must be taken in sequential order
+It requires eight semesters of lock-step coursework, completed at Auburn.